AuReMe/mpwt-docker/README.md

 There will be four files with the genbank (genetic-elements.dat, organism-params.dat, pathologic.log, script.lisp).
 These files are used for creating PGDB, exporting result files and to log the analysis.

-A folder is also present, named output.
+A folder is also present named output.
 In this folder there is all the result files of the analysis.

 The docker has been tested with Pathway-Tools 20.5 and 22.0.
-The size of the image is araound 5.57Gb.
+The size of the image is around 5.57Gb.